Building the

 AI Coordination System

-An AI that orchestrates both robots in real-time — unified perception, planning, and execution across the entire autonomous workforce.
+An AI that orchestrates robots in real-time — unified perception, planning, and execution across the entire autonomous workforce.

 A Fully Autonomous